-Last January I asked the question - are we going too far with our children's after-school activities?
+A while ago I asked the question – are we going too far with our children’s after-school activities?
+Are we overworking our children?
 I had been talking to some mums who had literally crammed every spare hour with a sporting, musical or dance-related hobby for their kids.

 A new survey asking “are we overworking our children” confirms my suspicions.

-Some exhausted kids are actually putting in more hours that the average working parent who completes 37.5 hours a week at work.
+Some exhausted kids are actually putting in more hours than the average working parent who completes 37.5 hours a week at work.

 Actively reading with parents daily accounts for a further five hours and 49 minutes a week and the average child also helps with housework for up to an hour and 37 minutes each week.